Moms have to deal with all kinds of advice when it comes to being a parent.

 Education can be key to successful breastfeeding.
 While it’s promoted as “all-natural,” it doesn’t come naturally to the majority of mothers.
 Consider hiring a lactation consultant, or take an online breastfeeding course from home.
 If all else fails, know that it’s perfectly okay to stop breastfeeding and switch to formula for the sake of your mental health.

 When we think of pregnancy and childbirth, we associate it with some form of pain.
 This is often thought of as a rite of passage and many mothers spend a lot of time preparing for it.
 But in some cases, the pain of childbirth can trigger unexpected feelings and suppressed memories.

 A painful delivery or recovery can be one of the first postpartum depression triggers, but pain is a trigger that can linger long after the recovery period.
-When we experience pain in another form, such as menstrual cramping, back pain or migraines, it can trigger the symptoms of postpartum depression again.
+When we experience pain in another form, such as menstrual cramping, pelvic pain, back pain or migraines, it can trigger the symptoms of postpartum depression again.